Marfa, Texas: Climate

 Marfa experiences a semi-arid climate (BSk) with hot summers and cool winters.
 Due to its elevation and aridity, the diurnal temperature variation is substantial.

 Demographics

+Marfa first appeared as a city in the 1920 U.S. census.

 2020 census

 As of the 2020 United States census, there were 1,788 people, 802 households, and 300 families residing in the city.